Marist campus minister reflects on radical discipleship | Georgia Bulletin

 A jail cell is not unfamiliar to him.
 He served 17 months behind bars at the United States Penitentiary, Atlanta, in the mid-1980s as part of a sentence of two years and two months for a protest against a defense contractor.

 While in prison, O’Neil said he will continue to be committed to the faith, especially acts of mercy.
-Raising the dignity of prisoners is key, he said, recalling how during one stint he spent commissary money to pay for a party for his cellblock serving tuna salad, crackers, powered fruit punch, led them in a rousing singing of “Freedom” by Richie Valens and shared a reading from Isaiah.
+Raising the dignity of prisoners is key, he said, recalling how during one stint he spent commissary money to pay for a party for his cellblock serving tuna salad, crackers, powered fruit punch, led them in a rousing singing of “Freedom” by Richie Havens and shared a reading from Isaiah.

 The time in prison is to “take your gifts and use them to better the lives of others,” he said.